EspeoBlockchain/gardener-server/docs/getting-started.rst

   make copy-env

 Now, we are going to install dependencies that Gardener smart contract relies on.
-When you are in gardener-smart-contracts directory, then:
 ::

   npm install